john-on-git/ghpages-personal-website/planning docs/docs.md

 			+ Since this is gonna be public, I want to lock it down and make sure data is only going out, minimise injection opportunities.
 			+ Really need to make sure it's up to best practices on JS injection attacks as well.
 			+ Options are...
 Python Flask/Django, C# Asp.Net, could use Java.
 I think C# is the move because I don't have any projects with it right now.

-		+ virtual garden.
-			+ Ok so, I want to have an interactive 3D thing, where you can plant plants and add koi fish to a virtual pond.
-			+ How does it actually work mechanically tho.
-				+ I want to have a simulated ecosystem, so fish can eat plants or something.
-Maybe fish aren't the best for that...
-			+ Three.js, Godot, seem like they'd help.

-		+ CD break
-			+ clicking on the cd makes it crack
-			+ Click on it 3 times: it shatters and falls off, leaving a depression in the sidebar (persists through refreshes)

-			+ record scratch, all animation stops
-			+ speech bubble from stage left: "HEY!
-I SAW THAT!"
-			+ mascot flies in from stage left. point at disc
-			+ "You broke it!"
-			+ finger wag
-			+ "Don't worry, I'm sure we have another one..."
-			+ flies over to sidebar, opens up a door in the middle and looks in
-			+ "..."
-			+ begins digging through
-			+ "let's see..."
-			+ throws out 2-4 random pieces of junk, commenting on each of them
-				+ blue eyes white dragon (copyright 😥)
-				+ Utah teapot
-				+ a platonic solid
-				+ other sidebar icons (include some of the unused ideas)

-			+ pulls out blue ray (different from starting disc)
-			+ "Aha!
-Here we are."
-			+ flies back to center screen
-			+ "Now, you put it back."
-			+ holds it out towards screen. clicking on the disc changes the cursor into a hand holding a CD
-			+ clicking on the depression where it used to be inserts it back, restarting site animation
-			+ "Byeee!"
-			+ flies off stage right

-			+ what should the character look like?
-				+ it needs to have wings
-				+ glowing clippy?
 DONE
 	+ Figure out why the sidebar is slightly longer than the pale sheet and make it not be.
 		+ height: fit-content